thomas-girotto/MockGen/README.md

  - Have a nice API like nsubstitute (which i prefer compared to moq), but without the downsize of having all those extensions methods on object, which pop in your intellisense every time you enter a dot :)
  - It's a lot faster at runtime: See [Benchmark.md](Benchmark.md)

-## Warning
+## Known Issues

-You need at least Visual Studio 16.10.0 for a smoother developer experience, although there are still some [issues](https://github.com/dotnet/roslyn/issues/50451).
+You need at least Visual Studio 16.9.2 (but later is better as source generators are regularly improved within Visual Studio) for a smoother developer experience, although there are still some [issues](https://github.com/dotnet/roslyn/issues/50451).
+For the moment, newly generated types are not seen right after the compilation in intellisense and you need to restart Visual Studio to see them, which is really frustrating.
+Hopefully it will be fixed in a future release.

 ## Install It